-The Board of Managers recommends a vote FOR each of the nominees to serve on the Board of Managers and the Advisory Committee, a vote FOR the appointment of Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2020 and a vote FOR the approval of the compensation paid to the Partnership's named executive officers as described in this Proxy Statement.
+The Board of Managers recommends a vote:

+- 1. "FOR" each of the nominees to serve on the Board of Managers and the Advisory Committee; - 2.
+"FOR" the appointment of Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2024;